dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/denial-management/_index.md

 ![Denial Management Worksheet](2025-02-20_DenialMgmt11.png)

+>[!Note]Auto-populated Fields
+The **Coder Field** will be defaulted to the Owner of the account as long as it is not a CDI Specialist.
+If there is no Coder but a Submitter, the field will default to the Submitter.
+If there is no Owner, the field will be left blank for user input.

 The **Root Cause** field has a drop down of options where one or more options can be selected.

 ![Denial Management Root Cause](2025-02-04_DenialMgmt9.png)